 Inclusion leaders are well informed and proactive in ensuring disadvantaged pupils are well supported and challenged.'

-Where possible, support is put in place within classrooms, in a small group with a trained adult.
-Some provision is best provided on an individual or paired basis.
+Best practice is where support is put in place within classrooms, in a small group with a trained adult, however we recognise that some provision is best provided on an individual or paired basis.

-Pupils with SEN are targeted according to their individual needs and IEP’s (Individual Education Plans) are in place to monitor small steps of progress.
-IEP’s are made with the child and with the teacher and parents agreeing on individual targets to work on.
-IEP’s are reviewed half termly and parents will receive a copy of their child’s IEP.
+Pupils with SEND are targeted according to their individual needs and Learning Passports, (Individual Education Plans) are in place to monitor small steps of progress.
+Learning Passports are made with the child and with the teacher and parents agreeing on individual targets to work on.
+They are reviewed at least half termly and parents will receive a copy.

 The school keeps a register of pupils with additional need which is updated half termly.
-There is also a register for vulnerable pupils and for gifted and talented pupils.
+This is called the SEND register.

-Our Governing Body has important statutory duties towards pupils with SEN. The governing body assists in the development and monitoring of the school’s policy and strategy for SEN.
+Our Governing Body has important statutory duties towards pupils with SEND.
+The governing body assists in the development and monitoring of the school’s policy and strategy for SEND.